DC Artist Brings Urban Portraits to Life

 • Share this article on Linkedin

-After showing the paintings at a Sneak Peak at The Dunes (1402 Meridian Pl., NW, Washington, DC) this week, she plans to place each portrait where she met the subject and leave it with a note, which reads: "If this is you, this painting is yours to take."
+After showcasing these paintings at a Sneak Peek event at The Dunes (1402 Meridian Pl., NW, Washington, DC), Bourgea plans to place each portrait at the location where she met the subject.
+Each painting will be accompanied by a note that reads: "If this is you, this painting is yours to take."
+This gesture is intended to surprise and delight the individuals featured in her work.

 "In a world where most human interaction is strained down to its digital pulp, this project asks the question 'Do we really see each other anymore?' by bringing fine art onto the street.
 I believe that while the attention that we pay to each other requires very little of us, we don’t often give it away freely.
 I want to tell people that they are seen.
 It is my hope that in some small way this project will ignite conversation about the power and the gift of notice."